Confidential ClientRead More

 - Hold frequent budget alignment sessions; do rapid estimating.

-The Cardinal Rule of TVD
+The Cardinal Rule of Target Value Design

 The target cost must never be exceeded!
 For this to be effective or even possible, full buy-in with the team is necessary.
 When improvements in the design result in increased costs, offsetting savings must be found elsewhere without compromising value.
-The team must be vigilant and not allow scope that will exceed target cost to be added to the project.
+The team must be vigilant and not allow scope that will exceed the target cost to be added to the project.

 Things to consider when setting target costs:

-- Do not set targets arbitrarily.
 Targets can be set in many different ways, including a percentage reduction to the owner’s allowable cost, as a cost per square foot, a comparison to a similar project or other methods.
 Pick a target that makes sense for the project and is relevant to the team.
 Many teams will push back against a target with a large lump sum reduction without some justification to support the reasoning.

-- Involve the team in setting targets.
 The more you can involve individual team members in the rationale behind the target, the more buy-in the team will have.
 Even if the target seems like a stretch, understanding how it was set is the first step in engaging the team to go after the target.
 Without this belief and understanding in the target, teams can become disconnected and go back to traditional project delivery behaviors.

-A successful TVD project requires buy-in from all team members.
+Ultimately, a successful TVD project requires buy-in from all team members.
 The TVD process is not maintained by just a few members of the team.
 The process is successful only when the entire team is unified by the goals set early in the project.
 This creates a culture of commitment and responsibility to reach those goals together.